hawaiidatascience/metaflowmics/metagenomics-pipelines/multithreaded-demux/README.rst

 Mapping index to sample names
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Once the order is determined, both index and sequencing reads are split in chunks of equal sizes of ceil(n_reads/{nsplits}).
-For each file chunk, we compare each index pair with all barcodes and extract the samples with less errors than {max_mismatches} for each forward and reverse match (therefore in total, there can be up to :math:`2*max_mismatches-1` errors).
+Once the order is determined, both index and sequencing reads are split in chunks of equal sizes of *<100000>*.
+For each file chunk, we compare each index pair with all barcodes and extract the samples with less errors than *<3>* for each forward and reverse match (therefore in total, there can be up to :math:`2*max_mismatches-1` errors).
 If several samples match this criteria, we keep the sample with the least mismatches.

 Figures
 ^^^^^^^